 In addition, emerging research technologies can help take the place of other methods that are no longer practical.
 If you cannot interview a physician in her office, consider conducting your interview virtually over a web-based platform (nearly everyone from students to retirees has gotten very good at virtual meetings over Zoom).
 If you cannot conduct a focus group with patients behind a one-way window, consider an asynchronous chat or an online synchronous focus-group platform.
 If you cannot visit a patient’s home to learn about how they manage their disease, consider a mobile ethnography platform to collect those insights remotely.
 While you may find these experiences fall short of face-to-face interactions in some ways, you will likely find that in other ways they are comparable, if not superior.

-If you’d like to learn more about how to stay close to your customers’ needs when you cannot be close to your customers, please contact us today.
+If you’d like to learn more about how to stay close to your customers’ needs when you cannot be close to your customers, watch our recent webinar "Virtual Research Techniques for Successful Innovation".
+Kristyn Corrigan explains how to implement virtual research techniques to uncover deep, transformative insights.